 There are various types of rental property loans, each with its own terms and conditions.
 The most common types include:

 Conventional Loans: These loans are available from banks, credit unions, and other traditional lending institutions.
 They typically require higher credit scores and down payments.
+The most common choice for rest estate investing are conventional loans with Fannie Mae or Freddie Mac.
+They offer the lowest investment property mortgage rates in most instances.

 FHA Loans: FHA offers government-backed loans that are often more accessible, requiring a lower down payment.
 They are primarily suitable for first-time investors.
+Borrowers love the FHA loan for investment property purchases, because the rental property mortgage rates are competitive and the down-payment requirements are minimal.

 Private Lenders: Private lenders and hard money lenders offer alternative financing options, though they often come with higher interest rates and shorter terms.